 Valetta is the capital on Malta’s largest island of the same name.
 It has a huge harbour and the city has plenty to see in terms of historic buildings as well as having a modern shopping centre.
 The ancient Maltese capital is Mdina, which lies on a hill top in the middle of the island.
 It is also called the “Silent City,” although this term best describes it when the tourist crowds disperse at the end of the day!
 The city is best known for its fantastic mediaeval architecture.

-Malta consist of three inhabited islands with Gozo and Kemmuna smaller and more rural than the main island, but still worth visiting for the combination of history, rural tranquillity and coastal vistas.
+Malta consists of three inhabited islands with Gozo and Kemmuna smaller and more rural than the main island, but still worth visiting for the combination of history, rural tranquillity and coastal vistas.

-Will I need a Malta ETIAS if I go to Malta?
+Will I need an ETIAS if I go to Malta?

 That depends on your nationality.
-If you fly directly into Malta and do not have a passport issued by an E.U. or Schengen country you may either need an ETIAS authorisation (from 2020) or a full Schengen visa.
-There are around 60 odd countries at present whose citizens do not need a visa to enter Malta (or anywhere else in Schengen).
+If you fly directly into Malta and do not have a passport issued by an E.U. or Schengen country you may either need an ETIAS authorisation (from 2025) or a full Schengen visa.
+There are 60 countries at present whose citizens do not need a visa to enter Malta (or anywhere else in Schengen).
 This will change when ETIAS is officially introduced.
-If you are one of these groups you can check here to see if you will need a Schengen visa or likely need an ETIAS in the future.
-It is important to note for those possibly needing an ETIAS, you don’t need to do anything until 2020.
-If you are a citizen of any other non E.U. country you already need to apply for a visa before arriving at any Schengen country and this is unlikely to change when ETIAS starts up.
+If you are one of these groups you can check the online assessment to see if you will need a Schengen visa or likely need an ETIAS.
+It is important to note for those possibly needing an ETIAS, you don’t need to do anything until 2025.
+If you are a citizen of any other non E.U. country you already need to apply for a visa before arriving at any Schengen country and this is unlikely to change when ETIAS is launched.